If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Endings

 The ending requirements were changed between versions.
-While your Strength and Stamina determines the outcome in the FDS version, your Hearts, Strength, Stamina, and Weapons, determines the outcome in the NES version.
-Also, the FDS version contains an ending which was removed from the NES version, while the NES version contains an ending that is not in the FDS version:
+In the FDS version, your Strength, Endurance, and Continues determine the outcome (+10 points for each level-up in Strength and Endurance, -1 point for each Continue); in the NES version, your Hearts, Strength, Endurance, and Weapons determine the outcome (the ending improves with each maxed-out stat).
+Also, the FDS version contains a "worst ending" which was removed from the NES version, while the NES version contains a "best ending" that is not in the FDS version:

 All five endings in the FDS version consists of a screen with Pit and Palutena against a black background.
 In the NES version, some nice graphics were added and the best ending and the other four endings background differed slightly from each other.
 In addition, the message was instead moved to a separate screen and a staff roll was added.

-- A few changes were made to the last level in the American version: the screen scrolls automatically rather than based on the player's movement, you no longer have to hold the Jump button to fly, you can fly through the bricks and pillars, and enemy patterns have been changed.
-These differences make the American version a little easier.
+• A few changes were made to the last level in the American version: the screen scrolls automatically rather than based on the player's movement, you no longer have to hold the Jump button to fly, you can fly through the bricks and pillars, and enemy patterns have been changed.
+To compensate for the earlier difficulty reduction changes, players will need to hit enough enemies to face the final boss.
 Additionally, when you defeat the boss, the eyeball reveals a collapsing Medusa.